babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>es6features</h4>
   <p>
-    This document is taken from Luke Hoban's excellent
+    This document was originally taken from Luke Hoban's excellent
     <a href="http://git.io/es6features">es6features</a> repo.
 Go give it a star
     on GitHub!
   </p>